August 7th 2020

 Photography by Kirstin Sinclair

 Want to feel healthier, lighter and leaner?
-Clean up your act with these 10 simple steps from expert nutritionist Amelia Freer, plus five days' worth of recipe ideas
+Expert nutritionist Amelia Freer helps you improve your diet with these 10 simple steps, plus five days' worth of healthy recipe ideas

 No matter what your starting point is, there are many positive things that can be achieved by cleaning up your diet with just a few simple steps.
-I’m not talking about a soft and gentle approach - there just isn’t time for that - I’m talking about a thorough spring clean, and by this I mean eating clean.
+I’m not talking about a soft and gentle approach - there just isn’t time for that.

 Foods that have been processed to no longer resemble their original source, that are laden with sugar, chemicals, damaged fats and flavourings are just like junk mail – if you eat these foods consistently, over time you’ll get a system crash.
 So in the same way as we need to maintain our inboxes, delete the trash and put good virus protection in place, we need to do the same with our diets.
 Now is the time to remove the junk, ensure optimal digestion and flood the body with an abundance of health promoting nutrients.